-If you spend much time online, you’ve probably noticed that more companies use video marketing to promote their products and services.
-This is the wave of the future, but it can also result in big expenses if you allow it to.
+If you spend much time online, you’ve probably noticed that more companies use videos as part of their marketing campaigns.
+A video marketing campaign is the wave of the future, but it can also result in big expenses if you allow it to.
 Not all videos are as successful as others.

 People like videos — 45 percent of online users watch over an hour of video on Facebook and YouTube every week, and about 500 million hours are watched on YouTube daily.
 Videos are easy to digest and break up the monotony of written content.
 They are well worth a small investment in your business.

 You don’t have to wait until you have a huge marketing campaign to dive into video marketing, though.
 You can start today on a budget.
 Here are nine tips for running successful video marketing campaigns even if you don’t have much money:

 Even if you create a low-cost video on your own, be sure to focus on the benefits of doing business with you.
 Highlight your product in the best light possible.
 Make people hungry to try what you’re selling.
 Think about the ways your average customer uses your product or service and show that.

 Take a look at this simple video created by Jeni’s Splendid Ice Creams in Columbus, Ohio.
 The video simply plays upbeat music and shows an ice cream sandwich being built.
 As the chocolate is drizzled over the scoops of ice cream, the viewer’s mouth waters.
 All the videos are in this same tone.

 Talk to everyone you know.
 More than likely, you have a budding videographer or expert in your family or friends circle.
 Trade products or services and get them to develop your video marketing strategy and help you produce a few high-quality videos to get started.

 Customer testimonials have long been a powerful marketing tool, and they work particularly well for video marketing.
 To find the right customer to highlight, determine who your longest, most loyal and best customer is.
 Start there and tell their story and how your product or service helps that person or business.